-A certified Equity Eligible Contractor ("EEC") may request that the Program Administrator provide an EEC logo for marketing use.
+A certified Equity Eligible Contractor ("EEC") registered as an Approved Vendor, Designee, or EEC Subcontractor may request that the Program Administrator provide an EEC logo for marketing use (samples below).
 Only a certified EEC may use an EEC logo or represent that it is an EEC.